Financial-Times/o-ads/README.md

 # Metrics & Monitoring
 As of version 12, o-ads includes some built-in functionality to help monitor the ads loading flow.

 Firstly, o-ads saves a [performance mark](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) every time it dispatches one of the many [events](#events) that indicate a milestone in the ads loading process.
-The [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) used for this is native browser functionality that provides high resolution time measurements.
+If used from [n-ads](https://github.com/Financial-Times/n-ads), extra performance marks might be added.
+See the [n-ads docs](https://github.com/Financial-Times/n-ads#monitoring)

 ## `oAds.utils.setupMetrics()`
 o-ads is now exposing a new method, `oAds.utils.setupMetrics()` which enables setting up all ads-related metrics in one step.